clams-tech/blog/content/hello-world/index.md

 ### Clams Fixes This

 **Enter Clams**: a desktop app that preserves your privacy while giving you a complete view of your Bitcoin holdings.
-Built for individuals and businesses alike, Clams is designed to make Bitcoin accounting effortless.
+Built for individuals and businesses alike, Clams is designed to give you everything you need to live on a Bitcoin Standard.

-Clams takes the hassle out of Bitcoin accounting by syncing data from all your wallets—locally.
+Clams does this by syncing data from all your wallets—locally.
 The app automatically organizes your transactions, tracks wallet transfers, and transforms raw data into actionable insights.

 We built Clams to solve our own problem.
 As a company attempting to operate on a Bitcoin standard, we understand firsthand the accounting challenges that are slowing the adoption of circular economies.

-#### Who Can Benefit Today:

-- **Small businesses**: Merchants accepting Bitcoin who need accurate, easy-to-generate financial reports.
-- **Bitcoin-native founders**: Teams managing reserves and reporting financials to investors.
-- **Lightning node operators**: Professionals tracking routing profitability and optimizing performance.
-- **Bitcoin startups**: Builders who struggle to onboard businesses due to inadequate accounting tools.

 ---